 - 48. The Council's decision for its differential charging zones is based on reasonable assumptions about development values and likely costs. - 49.
 In setting the CIL charging rates, the Council has had regard to detailed evidence on infrastructure planning and the economic viability evidence of the development market in Havant Borough.
-The Council has sought to be realistic in terms of achieving a reasonable level of income to address an
+The Council has sought to be realistic in terms of achieving a reasonable level of income to address an acknowledged gap in infrastructure funding, while ensuring that a range of development remains viable across the Borough.

-16 Viability Report paragraph 3.10.30.
+&lt;sup>16 Viability Report paragraph 3.10.30.